What are electrical tools?

 How do I know which crimper to choose?

 Choosing the right crimper is something that tends to confuse even seasoned veterans.
 Basically, you only need to consider three things.
-The size of the terminal and wire, the type of insulation that it carries, and if the terminal to be crimped requires a specialized tool.
+The size of the terminal and wire, the type of insulation that it carries, and if the terminal is to be crimped requires a specialized tool.
 If you choose the wrong crimper, you will end up incorrectly crimping a terminal to a wire end which can inadvertently affect your entire electrical system.
-This is why we carry the best brand electrical tools every electrician should have.
+This is why we carry the best brand of electrical tools every electrician should have.
+Whether you need wire connectors or another type of electrical connectors, we have you covered.
 Take a look below and see how we cover some of the basic differences between types of crimpers.

-Deutsch Crimpers – Deutsch is known for their environmentally sealed connectors.
+Deutsch is known for its environmentally sealed connectors.
 In order to create the most efficient type of connector they could, they had to incorporate their own style of terminal.
 As such, they had to create specific electrical tools to work with these terminals.
 This is what I meant when I said certain crimps require specialized tools.
 You literally cannot work on Deutsch connectors properly without the right tool.
 It’s just not worth the risk it poses to your entire electrical system.

 "Just as with Deutsch, Delphi constructed their own connectors, terminals, and tools."